 Jeffrey E. D’Andre

-Beginning as a law clerk in this firm in 1983, Mr. D’Andre performed all legal research regarding workers’ compensation cases.
-During that time, he researched, wrote and filed dozens of petitions for reconsideration and appellate writs—both before the Appellate and Supreme Courts of the State of California.
+Mr. D’Andre, Partner, joined D’Andre Law at their Oakland office in 1983.
+The firm was started by his father, Joseph D’Andre, in 1970.
+Mr. D’Andre began as a law clerk performing all legal research regarding workers’ compensation cases.
+During that time, he researched, wrote, and filed dozens of petitions for reconsideration and appellate writs—both before the Appellate and Supreme Courts of the State of California.

 - California Discrimination Labor Code, [132a]